-A lawsuit against the pipeline is currently under wa
+| A lawsuit against the pipeline is currently under wa |

-A US judge has rejected a request from two Native American tribes to halt construction on the controversial Dakota Access oil pipeline.
+rejected a request from two Native American tribes to halt construction

+The final stretch of the $3.8bn (£3bn) pipeline is being built under a North Dakota reservoir.
 The Standing Rock Sioux and Cheyenne River Sioux tribes have filed a lawsuit against the pipeline, saying it endangers their drinking water.

 They also say the pipeline will damage sacred burial sites.